 This sound decoder should perform well with all DCC systems.
+Whenever you find the decoder doesn't work properly please clean your track and the loco's wheels.
+And reprogram loco address or program CV125 with a value of 1 to restore factory defualt setting.
+Your decoder may simply lose its memory.
+All you may need to do is to reprogram its address.
 See your DCC system manual to learn how to program and operate the decoder.
 For more information about register/CVs and their functions, please refer to the NMRA DCC Standard & Recommended practices, RP-9.2.2 this is available directly from the NMRA or their website at www.nmra.org.

-Due to the nature of all sound decoders, the CV read back may not work.
+Due to the nature of all sound decoders, the CV read back feature is not support in the dwecoder.
+This is not a defect of the decoder or your DCC

-Whenever the decoder doesn't work it may lose its address.
-Please use program track to re-program the loco address or program CV# 125 with value 1 to restore the decoder to factory setting.
+Whenever the decoder doesn't work please use program track to re-program the loco address or program CV# 125 with value 1 to restore the decoder to factory setting.
 This should bring the decoder to life.